 We are frequently asked how meetings come together at the Banbury Center, specifically how meeting themes are chosen, and how organizers are selected.
 The most typical routes are:

 - An individual(s) suggests a topic to Banbury and after some discussion with the director, organization proceeds, or it is determined the topic does not to fit with the Banbury style/mission.

 - The Banbury director identifies a theme that would benefit from a meeting, and reaches out to expert(s) in the field with an invitation to organize the meeting.

 - An individual/organization reaches out to Banbury with interest in funding a meeting in a specific topic area.
 While Banbury is not a facility for-hire, we do consider suggestions for sponsored meetings provided the theme fits the Banbury mission and standards.

-If you have a topic you feel would benefit from a meeting, please contact the Banbury director, Rebecca Leshan at email@example.com.
+If you have a topic you feel would benefit from a meeting, please contact Banbury’s executive director, Rebecca Leshan at email@example.com.